Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Results

 \subsection{Copa (RQ2)}

-RQ2 asked, ``\textit{\RQtwo}'' We addressed this question through qualitative analysis of agent interactions, Miro boards, class discussions, and survey responses from the classroom and focus group studies (see Section \ref{subsec:xyz}).
+We answer RQ2 by qualitatively analyzing agent interactions, Miro boards, class discussions, and survey responses from the classroom and focus group studies (see Section \ref{subsubsec:rq2_design}).
 Building on findings from RQ1, we refined LC-RAG in two ways.
-First, we used a condensed knowledge base consisting of 15 task-specific chunks (e.g., kinematic equations, computing concepts like initializing and updating variables).
-Second, we adopted an \textit{agentic} approach (i.e., allowing the LLM to analyze data, reason, and act) to integrating log and text data.
+First, we used a condensed knowledge base comprising 15 task-specific chunks (e.g., kinematic equations, computational concepts such as initializing and updating variables).
+Second, we adopted an \textit{agentic} approach (i.e., allowing the LLM to analyze data, reason, and act) to integrate log and text data.
 Rather than relying on predefined task context categories, we provided the LLM with the current state of the students’ computational model.
 During summarization, the LLM identified the problem students expressed, diagnosed its cause by comparing the student model to an expert version, and recommended relevant domain knowledge to retrieve.
 This recommendation was then embedded for semantic search.
-Copa’s summarization and interface prompts were iteratively refined by this paper's authors and provided in the \href{https://github.com/claytoncohn/AIED25_Supplementary_Materials}{Supplementary Materials}.
+Copa’s summarization and interface prompts were iteratively refined by this paper's authors and are provided in the \href{https://github.com/claytoncohn/AIED25_Supplementary_Materials}{Supplementary Materials}.